10 Best Oncology EMRs Shortlist

 It’s easy to get bogged down in long feature lists and complex pricing structures.
 To help you stay focused as you work through your unique software selection process, here’s a checklist of factors to keep in mind:

-Factor | What to Consider |
+| Factor | What to Consider |

-Customizability | Can you tailor the EMR to fit your workflow?
-Look for options to customize fields and reports. |
+| Customizability | Can you tailor it to your needs?
+Look for options to adjust workflows and data fields to match your practice's processes. |

-Ease of use | Is the system intuitive?
-Assess if your team can navigate it without extensive training. |
+| Ease of use | Is the interface intuitive?
+Ensure your team can navigate it without extensive training.
+A simple design saves time. |

-Implementation and onboarding | How long will setup take?
-Consider the time and resources needed for a smooth transition. |
+| Implementation and onboarding | How long does setup take?
+Assess the time needed for full deployment and training.
+Look for support during the transition. |

-Compliance requirements | Does it meet necessary regulations?
-Verify compliance with local and national healthcare laws. |
+| Compliance requirements | Does it meet legal standards?
+Ensure it complies with local and national healthcare laws to avoid penalties. |

 What Is Oncology EMR?